 - The conduct is severe or pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive.

-Our employment law firm provides legal counsel in a variety of workplace harassment cases as well as workplace discrimination.
+Our employment law firm provides legal counsel to individuals experiencing various types of workplace harassment, as well as workplace discrimination.
 In an ideal world, everyone would be able to work without being harassed.
 Unfortunately, that is not the case.
 But know that you do not have to put up with unacceptable behavior from anyone at your job.
 You deserve a safe workplace and our employment law firm is here to help advocate for you and help restore your dignity, defend your compensation, and move towards closure.

 If you are suffering from workplace harassment, schedule a consultation with one of our employment law attorneys in New York City or North Carolina today.

-Sexual harassment in the workplace can be emotionally devastating and create minefields in your workplace.
+Sexual harassment in the workplace can be emotionally devastating and create minefields on the job.
 This type of workplace harassment creates hostility, loss of trust, and makes employees feel unsafe or threatened at work.

-Examples of sexual harassment include, but are not limited to, the following:
+Examples of workplace sexual harassment include, but are not limited to, the following: